zhan4429/TuftsContainers.github.io/hands-on/run.md

 BLAST options error: File blastdb.faa does not exist
 ```

-Why there is an error `BLAST options error: File blastdb.faa does not exist` :cry:?
+Why there is an error `BLAST options error: File blastdb.faa does not exist`?
-:sweat: I forgot to bind `/cluster/tufts` into the container.
+The reason is I forgot to bind `/cluster/tufts` into the container.
 Let's try it again.

 ```
 singularity exec -B /cluster/tufts blast_2.15.0.sif makeblastdb -in blastdb.faa -dbtype prot -out blastdb